Relativity theory in time-space: Introduction

 \end{defi}

-\begin{remark} Note that if the shape-function is linear in its first variable then all sections define by $\tau=\mbox{const.}$ are Euclidean spaces.
-This is the case when the shape-function is of the form:
+\begin{remark} Note that if the shape-function is linear in its first variable then all sections defined by $\tau=\mbox{const.}$ are Euclidean spaces.
+This is the case when the shape-function is of the form: where $f$ is a continuously differentiable function and $A:S\longrightarrow S$ is a linear mapping. \end{remark}